ntwiles/life-sim/README.md

 ### Graphviz

-A sample of each generation has it's neural network outputted to .dot files in the `/data` directory.
+A sample of each generation has its neural network written to .dot files in the `/data` directory.
 Images can be generated from these files using [DOT command line](https://graphviz.org/download/) with the following example command:

 ```sh